All Episodes

 They're committed, it says here, they're committed to a working environment of information, informality, integrity, inclusion, and individual respect.

-I, in the land of the blind, the five-eyed bureaucrat is king.
+I. In the land of the blind, the five-eyed bureaucrat is king.

 That doesn't seem to be any worry to anyone at the Bureau of Public Debt.

-But at some point in the near future, big government will have reached its state of perfection, and all revenues in the United States will either be going to Chinese debt service uh or to lavish pensions liabilities for retired bureaucrats from the Bureau of Public Debt.
+But at some point in the near future, big government will have reached its state of perfection, and all revenues in the United States will either be going to Chinese debt service or to lavish pensions liabilities for retired bureaucrats from the Bureau of Public Debt.

-Mark Stein, Infor Rush on the EIB network, lots more to come.
+Mark Stein, in for Rush on the EIB network, lots more to come.

 Christmas at the EIB network.

-Uh it's uh interesting this.
+It's interesting this.